SJTU-PLV/compcertoc-pldi25-artifact/README.md

 CompCert is the-state-of-art verified C compiler.
 The documentation of the latest version of it can be found [here](https://compcert.org/doc/).
-The file structure described in this document is mainly preserved in CompCertO and CompCertOC.
+The file structure described in this document is largely preserved in CompCertO and CompCertOC.

 ### 2.2.
 CompCertO

-CompCertO is a version of CompCert developed by the [Yale FLINT group](http://flint.cs.yale.edu).
+CompCertO is an extension of CompCert for supporting verified compositional compilation of heterogeneous modules.
 The semantic model of CompCert has been extended to describe the behavior of individual compilation units and enable compositional verification.

-CompCertOC is based on a later version of CompCertO with Direct Refinements which introduces `injp` for protection of private memory regions.
+CompCertOC is based on a the latest version of CompCertO with Direct Refinements which introduces `injp` for protection of private memory regions.
 You can find the documentation of this version [here](https://github.com/SJTU-PLV/direct-refinement-popl24-artifact/blob/main/README.md) which describes the code in `CompCertO` directory of this artifact.